GameWin221/Gemino/BUILD.md

 ### 2. Using CLion and other JetBrains IDEs
 Open the project's directory, your IDE will handle it and configure CMake accordingly.
 You can use your own configurations.

-### 3. Using Visual Studio
-There is a .sln file in the project root folder to make Visual Studio users' lives easier.
-It should work identically as the CMake project.

 # Compiling Shaders
-Place all of your shaders in the `res/shared/shaders` directory. **Only there** the shaders will get automatically compiled and copied correctly.
+Place all of your shaders in the `src/renderer/shaders` directory. **Only there** the shaders will get automatically compiled and copied correctly.

-### 1. Using CMake or Visual Studio
+### 1. Using CMake
-- CMake will generate custom shader build commands everytime you reload or create the CMake project (`cmake` command).
-In debug mode it will compile the shaders with additional debug info.
+CMake will generate custom shader *build-and-copy* commands for each GLSL source file everytime you reload or create the CMake project (`cmake` command).

-- Visual Studio simply runs `compile.bat` in Release mode and `compile_debug.bat` in Debug mode.
-It is located in the `res/shaders` directory so the commands don't need to be regenerated.

-The shader build commands are executed always after a successful build.
+The commands are always executed during the build process only for the sources that changed compared to the last compiled version (Or if a re-build was issued).
+Each compiled `.spv` file will get copied into the `shaders/` directory located in the target build directory while maintaining the file structure (e.g. shaders in subdirectories).

-### 2. Manually
+### 2. Manually (Not recommended)
 Use GLSL to SPIR-V compiler like `glslangValidator` or `glslc` on each shader source file.

-On Windows you can run the `compile.bat` script located in the `res/shaders` directory.
+On Windows you can run the `compile.bat` script located in the `src/renderer/shaders` directory.

-## Automatic `res/shared` directory copying
-The whole `res/shared` directory will get automatically copied to the build directory after a successful build.
-(Both using CMake and Visual Studio)
+Copy the resulting `.spv` files manually to the `shaders/` directory located in the target build directory.